robin-rpr/calos/doc/best_practices.rst

 Filesystems
 ===========

-There are two performance gotchas to be aware of for Charliecloud.
+There are two performance gotchas to be aware of for Clearly.

 Metadata traffic
 ----------------

-Directory-format container images and the Charliecloud storage directory often contain, and thus Charliecloud must manipulate, a very large number of files.
+Directory-format container images and the Clearly storage directory often contain, and thus Clearly must manipulate, a very large number of files.
 For example, after running the test suite, the storage directory contains almost 140,000 files.
 That is, metadata traffic can be quite high.